Efficient computation of middle levels Gray codes: Correctness of the algorithm

 \subsection{Correctness of the algorithm \texorpdfstring{$\Paths()$}{Paths()}}

-In this section we show that the paths $\cP_{2n}(k,k+1)$ and $\tcP_{2n}(k,k+1)$ in the graph $Q_{2n}(k,k+1)$ computed by the algorithm $\Paths()$ that form the basic building blocks of our Hamilton cycle algorithm (recall \eqref{eq:2-factor}) are exactly the same as the ones defined in \cite{muetze:14} via an inductive construction.
-This allows us to exploit all the properties proved in \cite{muetze:14} about these paths.
+In this section we show that the paths $\cP_{2n}(k,k+1)$ and $\tcP_{2n}(k,k+1)$ in the graph $Q_{2n}(k,k+1)$ computed by the algorithm $\Paths()$ that form the basic building blocks of our Hamilton cycle algorithm (recall \eqref{eq:2-factor}) are exactly the same as the ones defined in Sections~\ref{sec:recap-paths} and \ref{sec:recap-flippable}.
+We shall see that essentially, the algorithm $\Paths()$ is a recursive reformulation of this inductive construction.
+This allows us to exploit all the properties proved in \cite{MR3483129} about these paths.
 In particular, we establish that the paths $\cP_{2n}(n,n+1)$ satisfy properties~(i) and (ii) mentioned in Section~\ref{sec:paths}.
-Recall that all paths we consider are oriented (from the first vertex to the last), and the notions of previous and next vertices on a path are defined with respect to this orientation.
+Recall that all paths we consider are oriented from the first vertex to the last, and the notions of previous and next vertices on a path are defined with respect to this orientation.